 This will be a system Workstep where the system will wait for WI to be updated by teamex once an update is received for the delivery

-WI will be updated with the delivery status and POD and Single pager customer signed document
+WI will be updated with the delivery status and POD and Single pager customer signed document, which Unit will manage this activity.
+Will the delivery date be updated on PRIME?
+How will the cases will incomplete documents be handled and by whom<Shashank: Courier vendor would be updating the delivery status to ibps via WI update interface.
+BO will generate and share the report for the delivered cards.

 Number of days the WI will stay at the Hold WS will be configurable, if the update is not received in that number of days than WI will move to DEH Update queue and the Notify DEH will be triggered to DEH with the applicable Event of “Account freeze” or customer not reachable